You may have heard from a friend, an article, or a colleague that you should look into a spray polyurethane foam roof.

 Once the primer is installed, foam can begin to be installed.

 NOTE: with metal roofs having crimped panels, tiny holes can be created throughout the years with the roof expanding and contracting due to weather fluctuations.
-With spray foam being liquid applied that expands, the foam will fill these areas, which will stop water from entering your building.
+With spray foam being liquid applied that expands, the foam will fill these areas, stopping water from entering your building.

 Spray foam cannot be installed over an existing TPO roof…without the use of a cover board.